September 28, 2021 through April 19, 2022

 Trauma Informed Embodiment (TIE)™ for Relationship is a place to begin or continue your work of embodiment, exploring the ways trauma impacts you and your life, and learning ways to be in right relationship with your Self and others.

-I am a licensed marriage and family therapist associate in the state of Washington in the United States.
-The focus of my work and practice is trauma (specifically complex, inter-generational, and collective relational traumas), grief, embodiment and their intersections and how these all impacts our ways of relating with ourselves, with others, and with our world.
+I am a former licensed marriage and family therapist now working as a Trauma Support Practitioner.
+The focus of my work and practice is trauma (specifically complex (developmental, attachment, & relational), inter-generational, and collective relational traumas), grief, embodiment and their intersections and how these all impact our ways of relating with ourselves, with others, and with our world.
 I deeply believe in the power of community.
 Because of this, some of my work is offered in group format.

 I believe in tearing down the status quo and dismantling our oppressive culture and that this is both an internal and external process.